Blog

 4. Proof of address

-Most lenders require confirmation of your current residential address.
+Many lenders require confirmation of your current residential address.

-Accepted documents often include recent utility bills, rental agreements or leases, rates notices, or a driver’s licence showing your current address.
 These documents are usually required to be recent and, where possible, issued in your name.

 5. Details of existing debts

-To assess your overall financial commitments, lenders typically ask for details of existing debts.
-This can include personal loans, car loans, mortgages, credit cards, and buy now, pay later accounts.
+This may include personal loans, car loans, mortgages, credit cards, and buy now, pay later accounts.
+Providing balances and repayment amounts helps lenders assess your overall financial obligations.

 Additional documents you may need